A Coaching Power Tool Created by Doukessa Lerias

 What works best?

 FOCUS is a magic word.
-It is defined as one’s ability to pay attention.
+It is defined as one’s ability to pay attention to.
 It is a term specifically used when an individual is striving to complete work, achieve goals and nurture success.
 A person’s motivation, energy and determination, are often measured by their ability to be and stay focused.

 In my observations of everyday life and my own energy and motivation to succeed in the tasks that I have set for myself, my ability to focus has also become a measure of my potential success.
 However, what happens when I cannot focus?
 Does this mean that I have lost my desire to achieve my goal?